 stock_fees_account: Optional - The fees account used by the broker account.
 The broker account is identified by having an associated fees account.

-quantity: Required - The quantity of the instruments to track.
+quantity: Required - The quantity of the instrument stock operation to track.

 The Stock Bot adds the following properties to the generated transactions in the Instruments Book: